Can a Crime Be Waived So I Can Get a Green Card?

 For Which Crimes Can Someone Receive a Waiver of Inadmissibility?

-Not all crimes qualify for a waiver; and of course, not all waivers are granted.
+Not all crimes allow for the possibility of a waiver; and of course, not all waivers that people request are ultimately granted.
 You can apply for a waiver only if you were convicted of one of the following (except murder or torture):

 • a crime of moral turpitude (CIMT)